 My name is Lorraine.
 Well, my middle name is, anyway.
-(Thank you, mum) My dad decided to call me by that odious appellation ‘Rozanne’, which I have hated from day 1.
-He now surrenders to defeat, because he knows I will never comply with continuously being addressed as ‘Rozanne’.
-My independent, self-determining spirit was alive from day 1, and refuses to die.
-I have always gleefully and gratefully subsumed myself in ‘Lorraine’.
-There are varying accounts of what it means.
-All I can say is that it always felt like me: Its sound had a ring of truth to it.
-Hence, ‘Lorraine’ is the name that I love, and have always used in my public associations.
+(Thank you, mother) My father decided to call me by that odious appellation ‘Rozanne’, which I have hated from day one.
+It is on all of my official documents, but I refuse to comply with continuously being addressed by that name I shall not pronounce.
+I have always gleefully and gratefully subsumed myself in ‘Lorraine’, for no other reason than its sound pleases me.
+It feels like me and I have always used it in my public associations.

 I see myself as a reflection of mostly feminine energy.
 I believe we all have both essences to varying degrees, and I respect them both.
 However, feminine forces have been consistently degraded and dominated by misogynistic men over the millennia.
-I don’t mean to elevate the status of birthing pain, over all of the suffering that women endure, but I do believe that many men would develop more respect for women, if they became witnesses to a woman giving birth.
-They cannot do what some women can, which is bear excruciating pain while producing life.
+I don’t mean to elevate the status of birthing pain over all of the suffering that women are forced to endure, but I do believe that more men would develop a greater respect for women, if they became witnesses to women giving birth.
 Hearing my friend howl, and watching her endure the pain of birthing her first child, was one of the most awe-inspiring and humbling moments of my life.
-Every woman is a goddess who carries this, and other sacred feminine energies.
-We ought to respect them.
+Not every woman can or will give birth, but every woman is a goddess with sacred energies within her, and we ought to respect her and them.

 I am privileged enough to hold a Bachelor’s of Public Affairs and Policy Management from Carleton University in Ottawa.
 I specialized in International Development, and this contributes to why I cannot embrace religious myths too fully.
 I have a preference for direct observation, evidence-based truths and statistics where possible.
-I have worked in many fields since graduating from university, including Social Services.
-Being a collective-member who received Feminist Counselling Training at the Sexual Assault Support Centre of Ottawa, prepared me to do so.
-I am fully bilingual in French and English, and am proud to say that I can now do crisis intervention and counselling in French.
-I started living in this beautiful language almost 10 years ago, when I moved to Montreal.
+Being a collective-member at the Sexual Assault Support Centre of Ottawa, gave me the opportunity to be trained in Feminist Counselling.
+This opened doors for me to become an Intervention worker in Montreal.
+I am fully bilingual in both of Canada’s official languages.

 I am not a part of the 1%: The rich 1% that is.
 I am part of the 1-3% with an INFJ personality type.
 I care about people and the state of the planet.
 I would not want to be part of the wealthy 1%, unless I could give most of the money away.
-We are only here for a short time in the history of life: Why live as though this material existence is all that there is, and something we’re going to carry when we leave?
-Why should our value be denoted by how many possessions we have?
+We are only here for a short period of time in the history of life.
+Why live as though this material existence is all that there is?
+Why should our earthly value be denoted by how many possessions we have?
 What exactly are we serving: A mirage that we have constructed or life itself?
 It is important to live with purpose and enjoy the fruits of the Earth, but it is also important to remember that other people have the same rights as you, and are no less significant than you.
 We are born EQUAL.